Miniongolf/LemLib-hardware/README.md

 ## Who Should Use This?

-This template is geared for developers of PROS templates such as [LemLib](https://github.com/LemLib/LemLib) and their users, especially VURC and VAIRC teams.
+This template is geared for developers of PROS templates such as [LemLib](https://github.com/LemLib/LemLib) and its users, especially VURC and VAIRC teams.